The Best Soft and Chewy Chocolate Chip Cookies

 The pudding cookie craze certainly isn’t new.
 I’ve used it in Soft M&M Chocolate Chip Cookies, Dark Chocolate Chunk and Peanut Butter Chip Chocolate Cookies, and Quadruple Chocolate Soft Fudgy Pudding Cookies and I wanted to create a classic soft and chewy chocolate chip cookie recipe with it.

 This recipe is nearly a carbon copy of my old standby.
-The signifiant changes include reducing the flour by 1/4-cup and omitting 2 teaspoons of cornstarch, and replacing with one packet instant vanilla pudding mix.
+The signifiant changes include omitting 2 teaspoons of cornstarch and replacing with one packet instant vanilla pudding mix.
 If you don’t like pudding mix or can’t find it in your area I recommend you use my old standby recipe because there’s really no substitutions here.

 The cookies are slightly larger than you may be used to baking.
 There’s about 4 tablespoons of dough (1/4 cup) per cookie, and the batch makes just 14 large-ish cookies.The cookies are still so much smaller than cookies I see for sale at bakeries and coffee shops, and 8 comfortably fit on a baking tray.